tlsfuzzer/tlslite-ng/README.md

 argument.
 If the handshake method returns True, the RequestHandler will be triggered.
 See the tests/httpsserver.py example.

-10 Using tlslite-ng with asyncore
+10 Using tlslite-ng with asyncore (or asyncio - Python 3.12+)
 =================================

 tlslite-ng can be used with subclasses of asyncore.dispatcher.
 See the comments in TLSAsyncDispatcherMixIn.py for details.
 This is still experimental, and may not work with all asyncore.dispatcher subclasses.

+as said above, asyncore is deprecated in Python 3.12, and asyncio should be used.
+Implementation is similar to TLSAsyncDispatcherMixIn.py, but instead, use the class TLSAsyncioDispatcherMixIn.py.

 11 History
 ===========